kamshory/ZKLibrary/README.md

 ### Parameters
 $ip

-ip address of device
+IP address of the device

 $port

-UDP port of device
+UDP port of the device

 ```php
 disconnect()